 Gálvez’s choice?
 La Morada, a Oaxacan restaurant in the South Bronx, owned and operated by a family of mostly undocumented immigrants, a fact that they are outspoken and unapologetic about.
 It’s run by 48-year-old Oaxacan native Natalia Mendez and her 28-year-old son, Marco.
 La Morada is, in some ways, “the anti-NAFTA,” said Gálvez, because “the kind of food that she’s cooking is the kind of food that’s threatened by NAFTA.”

 La Morada was neither totally empty or totally full on the Wednesday afternoon we went.
 It serves the community—comprised of mostly Hispanic workers, students, fellow South Bronx residents—complex, delicious food in an informal setting.
 On its tinted glass front door, facing the street, “Oaxaca Resiste” was painted in red and white letters.
-Inside, a cloth banner adorned the entrance read, “NO DEPORTACIONES.
+Inside, a cloth banner adorning the entrance read, “NO DEPORTACIONES.
 NO DEPORTATIONS.”

 We asked Gálvez to order an assortment of dishes that would help us connect the dots between NAFTA and its impact on specific foods that Americans are familiar with—avocados and corn, for instance.
 To start, Marco suggested we try all six of the moles that La Morada serves.
 That included poblano—a rich, glossy brown and mild sauce made with chocolate and dry peppers familiar to American palates—as well as green, black, white, and red versions with varying degrees of heat and depth.